John Bird, Baron Bird

-John Anthony Bird, Baron Bird (born 30 January 1946), is a British social entrepreneur and life peer.
-He is best known as the co-founder of The Big Issue, a magazine edited by professional journalists and sold by street vendors who are largely homeless or vulnerably housed.
-Bird sits as an independent crossbench member of the House of Lords.
+John Anthony Bird, Baron Bird MBE (born 30 January 1946) is a British social entrepreneur, author and life peer.

+He co-founded The Big Issue, a weekly street newspaper sold by vendors who are largely homeless or vulnerably housed, which has surpassed 200 million copies in sales since 1991 and is the world's most widely circulated street paper.

+Since 2015, Bird has sat as a Crossbench member of the House of Lords, where he campaigns on poverty prevention, early intervention and the well-being of future generations.

 Early life

 Bird was born in a Notting Hill slum to a poor London Irish family.
+He was the third of six sons, and his father was a bricklayer's assistant who struggled with alcoholism.

 He became homeless aged five, resided in an orphanage from ages seven to ten, and was often excluded from school.
 He became a butcher's boy after leaving the orphanage, and supplemented his income by stealing.
 During his teens and twenties, he spent several spells in prison, where he learnt to read, write and the basics of printing.

-Bird attended Chelsea School of Art, and was homeless again by 1967, sleeping rough in Edinburgh while being sought by the police for petty offences.
-In the early 1970s, he started to build upon his prison education and set up a small-scale printing and publishing business in London.
+Bird attended Chelsea School of Art, and was homeless again by 1967, sleeping rough in Edinburgh while being sought by police for petty offences.
 For two weeks in 1970, he worked as a washer-up in the Palace of Westminster canteen, where he later returned upon being elevated to the peerage.

+In the early 1970s, he set up a printing and publishing business in London, which he ran for two decades.
+His clients included the Tate Gallery, and by 1975, he had published an art magazine and a book for the Royal Academy.

-The Big Issue and work with the homeless
+The Big Issue and work with homeless people

+Big Issue vendors, Mark Siequien and Harry Bowyer, being presented with National Extension College bursaries by Bird (November 2017).

+The Big Issue movement

+Big Issue street paper

-In September 1991, Bird launched The Big Issue with Gordon Roddick, co-founder of The Body Shop.
+In September 1991, Bird co-founded The Big Issue with Gordon Roddick, husband of The Body Shop entrepreneur Anita Roddick, who provided the start-up capital.

-In November 1995, he launched The Big Issue Foundation to further support vendors of The Big Issue.

-He currently serves on the Board of Directors for The Big Issue Group—which incorporates The Big Issue, Big Issue Invest, Big Exchange, Big Issue Recruit, Big Issue Media, Big Issue Shop and Big Futures—and which work collectively to seek to dismantle poverty in the UK.

-The Big Issue magazine started as a London venture, but expanded with specific editions and services to other British cities, and then to other countries.
-Bird is also a co-founder of the International Network of Street Papers, which now incorporates over 100 street papers and publishes in 34 countries in 24 languages.
+The idea originated with Roddick, who encountered Street News—a street paper sold by homeless people in New York—during a visit in 1990.
+Roddick initially approached several British charities about launching a similar venture in Britain, but all declined; and he turned instead to Bird.

+The Big Issue launched as a London venture in September 1991, initially as a monthly publication, before going weekly in June 1993.
+It expanded with national editions in Scotland and Wales and a regional edition for North England, before being consolidated into a UK-wide edition in July 2011, while retaining regional editorial presences.

+A significant moment in the magazine's early profile came in November 1996, when George Michael gave The Big Issue his first press interview in six years—secured after Bird's chance encounter with Michael's sister, Melanie Panayiotou—substantially raising circulation and cementing the magazine's reputation for exclusives.